apache/drill/_docs/manage-drill/017-how-multiple-users-share-a-drillbit.md

 ![drill queuing]({{ site.baseurl }}/docs/img/queuing.png)

 The Drill queuing configuration in this example tends to give many users running small queries a rapid response.
-Users running a large query might experience some delay until an earlier-received large query returns.
+Users running a large query might experience some delay until an earlier-received large query returns, freeing space in the large queue to process queries that are waiting.

 ## Controlling Parallelization